nipunh/todo-app/README.md

 # todo-app
-TODO Application in Javascript with local storage.
+Simple TODO Application in Javascript with local storage.

+Just clone the repository and run index.js file.